 Skip to main content

 Every completed run returns an edit_url alongside the download_url.
-Drop it into an <iframe> and your users see the generated document rendered as a full, interactive spreadsheet, document, or presentation surface inside your app — no file download, no third-party viewer, no infrastructure to manage on your side.
+Drop it in an <iframe> and your end-users see the generated document rendered as a full spreadsheet / document / presentation surface inside your app — they can scroll, zoom, switch sheets or slides, and inspect everything the agent produced.

 {